Beating the probabilistic lower bound on $q$-perfect hashing: Introduction

-The main technique of this paper is a modified concatenation.
-Unlike K\"{o}rner and Matron's concatenation for which it is required that both inner and outer codes be separated, we abandon this separated requirement on the inner code at a cost of an even stricter requirement on the outer code.
-By relaxing the condition that the inner code is $q$-perfect hash code, we have more freedom to construct the inner code.
+The main technique of this paper is a modified version of concatenation.
+Unlike K\"{o}rner and Matron's concatenation where both inner and outer codes must be separated, we abandon this separateness of inner code at a cost of imposing a stronger requirement on the outer code.
+By relaxing the condition that the inner code is a perfect $q$-hash code, we have more freedom to construct the inner code.
 As a result, we are able to improve the lower bound on $R_q$.

-Before explaining our technique in detail, let us recall the concatenation technique by K\"{o}rner and Matron.
-One first relies on the probabilistic argument to show the existence of an $m$-ary outer code $C_1$ of length $n_1$ that is $q$-separated with $q\le m$, i.e., for every $q$-element subset of $C_1$ (a $q$-element set is a set of cardinality $q$), there exists $i\in\{1,2,\dots, n_1\}$ such that elements of this $q$-subset are pairwise distinct at position $i$.
-Then they construct a perfect $q$-hash code $C_2$ of length $n_2$ as an inner code.
-By concatenating $C_1$ and $C_2$ (this concatenation is slightly different form the classical concatenation in coding theory (see Lemma \ref{lm:concatenation} for detail)), one obtains a perfect $q$-hash code of length $n_1n_2$.
+Before explaining our technique in detail, let us recall the concatenation technique introduced by K\"{o}rner and Matron.
+A plain probabilistic argument can prove the existence of an $m$-ary outer code $C_1$ of length $n_1$ that is $q$-separated with $q\le m$, i.e., for every $q$-element subset of $C_1$ (a $q$-element set is a set of size $q$), there exists $i\in\{1,2,\dots, n_1\}$ such that elements of this $q$-subset are pairwise distinct at position $i$.
+Then, they construct a perfect $q$-hash code $C_2$ of length $n_2$ as the inner code.
+By concatenating $C_1$ with $C_2$ (see Lemma \ref{lm:concatenation} for detail), they obtain a perfect $q$-hash code of length $n_1n_2$.
 In this way, they managed to prove the existence of $3$-perfect code beating the probabilistic lower bound.